Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Tsallis Entropy and KR-ModMax BH Thermodynamics

 \section{Tsallis Entropy and KR-ModMax BH Thermodynamics}

-Black hole thermodynamics provides a sensitive probe of the microscopic structure of gravitational theories.
-In the presence of nonlinear matter sectors and Lorentz symmetry breaking backgrounds, departures from standard extensive thermodynamics may naturally arise.
-In this section, we adopt a non-extensive framework based on Tsallis entropy in order to examine how such effects modify the thermodynamic behavior of Kalb-Ramond-ModMax black holes and how the resulting properties depend on the underlying branch structure.
+BH thermodynamics provides a sensitive probe of the microscopic structure of gravitational theories.
+In the presence of nonlinear matter sectors and LSB backgrounds, departures from standard extensive thermodynamics may naturally arise.
+In this section, we adopt a non-extensive framework based on Tsallis entropy in order to examine how such effects modify the thermodynamic behavior of KR-ModMax BHs and how the resulting properties depend on the underlying branch structure.

+The adoption of Tsallis statistics for the present geometry is not merely a formal generalization but is motivated by two concrete features of the KR-ModMax solution.
+First, the non-Euclidean asymptotic structure $f(r) \to (1-\ell)^{-1}$ modifies the relationship between the horizon area and the number of accessible microstates, since the standard derivation of the Bekenstein-Hawking entropy assumes unit lapse at infinity.
+The rescaled asymptotics effectively renormalize the Euclidean action, introducing a correction whose functional form is naturally captured by the Tsallis parameter $\delta$.
+Second, the branch degeneracy ordinary and phantom configurations sharing the same horizon area but differing in their electromagnetic energy content implies that the Bekenstein-Hawking area law alone cannot distinguish thermodynamically inequivalent states.
+The Tsallis framework, through its sensitivity to correlations beyond the area scaling, provides the additional discriminating power needed to resolve this degeneracy.